microlinkhq/www/src/pages/blog/browser-automation.md

 > Apply some modifications over the response data for better accommodation.

-- [embed](/docs/api/parameters/embed): embed an specifiy response data field respecting the content type.
+- [embed](/docs/api/parameters/embed): embed a specific response data field respecting the content type.
 - [filter](/docs/api/parameters/filter): filters a list of properties from the response data for bandwidth saving.
 - [force](/docs/api/parameters/force): forces a new fresh response data bypassing the cache layer.
 - [headers](/docs/api/parameters/headers): customizes requests using custom HTTP headers.